-- a) New residential and commercial developments, or conversions, should provide secure cycle storage. - b) Contributions to secure on-street cycle parking provision within the community spaces will be sought.
+- a) New residential and commercial developments, or conversions, should provide secure cycle storage. - b) As appropriate to the scale, nature and location of the development concerned, contributions to secure on-street cycle parking provision will be sought.

 - 5.18 Cycling offers a sustainable alternative to vehicular transport, particularly over shorter distances.
 In the interests of sustainability, new developments should make high quality provision for cyclists.
 This includes provision of appropriate cycle parking and supporting facilities, as a vital companion to the provision and enhancement of cycle paths. - 5.19 A factor which often dissuades people from choosing to cycle is the inadequate facilities upon arrival at their destination.
 Cycling should be encouraged for obvious health reasons, but Cranbrook should be promoting itself as a cycle friendly destination.
 Increasing cycle storage and parking provision will make cycling a more attractive option which can be easily integrated into daily life.
 A comprehensive strategy of active travel will encourage people to swap their routine for a more sustainable option.